 Published 26th January 1926 in The Mail (Adelaide).

 A little over a month later the following story was published.
 (I’m copying the transcript as the original newsprint is very faded.)
 It could be that the factory was not approved in Northcote, so they applied in nearby Footscray.
-Of interest, it appears there was no button manufacturing in Australia at this time.
+Of interest, it is stated that there was no button manufacturing in Australia at this time.

 You have been warned!